Can you believe December is almost here? I’m not one to put up my Christmas tree until after Thanksgiving, but I’m totally feeling the spirit already.

 1. Ask their personal opinion about the elf.

 Ask students whether or not they like the elf.
 Do they think the elf is funny or naughty?
 Is the elf helpful or hurtful?
-These types of questions can be insightful for telling you about whether or not the student likes the elf or is afraid of the elf.
+These questions can be insightful for telling you about whether or not the student likes the elf or is afraid of the elf.

 I recommend starting opinion writing about the elf as soon as you introduce it.
 This is because it’ll give your students a voice and allow you to understand where the elf will be welcomed or unwelcomed in the classroom.